FrankMittelbach/fmitex/doc-v3/README.md

 which simply set typesetting options and read in the `.dtx` docstrip file so only one source file needs to be maintained.

+Please also note that the documentation is produced by using the new `doc` package itself.
+This means you have to first extract the code and then produce the documentation (or use `texlua build.lua doc`that does all that for you and also runs makeindex to generate the index entries etc).

 -----